tanyafortuna/odin-recipes/README.md

 This is the first project in The Odin Project.
 It is a basic recipe website.

 In the future I will come back and style it with CSS.

+This site is deployed on GitHub Pages [here](https://tanyafortuna.github.io/odin-recipes/).